Tunnel-Labs/typegeese/readme.md

 </p>
 <br/>

-typegeese is a type-safe ORM for MongoDB which introduces the concept of **migration-defined schemas.**
+typegeese is a type-safe ORM for MongoDB which introduces the concept of _migration-defined schemas._

-With typegeese, your schema migrations become the source of truth for the structure of your data.
+with typegeese, your schema migrations become the source of truth for the structure of your data.
 This makes it possible for typegeese to automatically apply schema migrations on-demand without the need for migration generation scripts or complex data migration processes.

 > **Note:** typegeese is currently _experimental_; expect bugs, breaking changes, and incomplete documentation 😅